 The CICA (Criminal Injuries Compensation Authority) is a government body that deals in awarding compensation to victims of crime who have been physically and/or psychologically injured in some way.

 There are however instances where an injury or symptoms can later deteriorate or may after a certain period of time fall into a different level of injury under the CICA’s Tariff of Injuries.
-If your case relates to sexual abuse or related offences you may wish to calculate your potential award using our specialist online tool.
+If your case relates to sexual abuse or related offences you may wish to calculate your potential award using our specialist online abuse calculator.
 Such claims are renowned for being under-valued.

 If this is the case there are circumstances in which the CICA may consider re-opening a claim once settled, provided there is sufficient medical evidence to support any deterioration or worsening of injuries.